 - With proper engineering, wood-burning systems emit fewer pollutants into the air than coal and oil.

 - Over its lifecycle, biomass is a carbon-neutral fuel source.

 - Using forest wastes improves forest health.
 By removing deadfalls from the forest, the practice can reduce forest-fire hazards.

 Cons of Wood Burning Systems

-- When wood burns it releases hazardous gasses (e.g., nitrogen oxide and carbon monoxide) and soot (also known as particulate matter).
-Therefore wood energy appliances and facilities must be properly designed and receive permits that meet air quality regulations and standards.
+- When wood burns, it releases hazardous gases (e.g., nitrogen oxide and carbon monoxide) and soot (particulate matter).
+To avoid pollution issues, fireplaces, wood stoves, and wood energy appliances and facilities must be properly designed and receive permits that meet air quality regulations and standards.

-- Constant use requires a continuous supply of wood chips or other biomass.
+- Constant use requires a continuous supply of logs, wood chips or other biomass.

 - Wood systems require more space to store bulky fuel.

 - Waste ash that remains after burning needs proper, safe disposal.